PREVIOUS WORKSHOPS & CLASSES

 In this workshop, Crystal shared her techniques and experiences, including building undertones and layers to achieve depth and color saturation; blending and burnishing; incising tool techniques; and approaches to different paper surfaces (e.g. smooth paper vs hot pressed watercolor paper).

-Crystal Shin a talented botanical artist who is well known to PNBA members.
+Crystal Shin is a talented botanical artist, well known to PNBA members.

 In this workshop, Crystal shared her techniques and experiences, including building undertones and layers to achieve depth and color saturation; blending and burnishing; incising tool techniques; and approaches to different paper surfaces (e.g. smooth paper vs hot pressed watercolor paper).

-Crystal Shin a talented botanical artist who is well known to PNBA members.
+Crystal Shin is a talented botanical artist, well known to PNBA members.

 "Watercolor Techniques, from the Washes to Dry Brush and Detail: Painting Leaves" with Dianne Sutherland